abearly/ScientiaMobileAngular/Exercise3/readme.md

 - When a user selects the "Users" tab
   - The "Products" information disappears
   - All existing users appear<sup>3</sup>
+  - The "Remove" button is disabled for the logged in user<sup>4</sup>
 - When a user presses "Add New" a modal appears
 - When a user presses close on the "Add New" modal, the "Users" reset to their original state and the modal closes
 - When a user presses update on the "Add New" modal, the new user appears under "Users" on the Admin Page and the modal closes